-If you are a resident of Joliet, you will need to obtain a license for your bicycle before you can ride in public areas and are subject to the entire code (Joliet Ordinance Section 7-16), whereas visitors are exempt from the need to register their bicycles and obtain licenses.
-Other ordinances still apply regardless of whether you are a resident, however.
+If you are a resident of Joliet, you will need to obtain a license for your bicycle before you can ride in public areas and are subject to the entire code (Joliet Ordinance Section 7-16).
+In contrast, visitors are exempt from registering their bicycles and obtaining licenses.

 - No one may rent a bicycle that has not been licensed by the rental agency (Section 7-3).

-- It is against the law to carry any object that will interfere with your ability to keep at least one hand on your handle bar as this will make it difficult to maintain control of your bike (Section 7-40).
+- It is against the law to carry any object that will interfere with your ability to keep at least one hand on your handlebar, as this will make it difficult to maintain control of your bike (Section 7-40).

-- When riding on sidewalks, pedestrians have the right of way and you are prohibited from riding on sidewalks in business districts (Section 7-43).
+- When riding on sidewalks, pedestrians have the right of way, and you are prohibited from riding on sidewalks in business districts (Section 7-43).